 NATIONAL LOST DOG AWARENESS DAY

 Each year on April 23rd, National Lost Dog Awareness Day increases awareness concerning missing dogs and celebrates reunions.

 Through networks of shelters, veterinaries, social media, and other media sources, many lost canines and families reunite.
 The day is an opportunity to learn more about prevention and networking.
 There are also steps to take to prevent your family pet from going missing.
 Some of these preventative steps also help return Fido to you if he does go missing.

 Preventative steps to take:

 - Keep your dog secure.
 Whether on a leash or in a fenced yard, your dog is less likely to wander if it is secured.

 - Training is valuable.
 Dogs who have been trained by a professional are less likely to go missing.
 Most importantly, they learn recall commands.
 Formal obedience training also offers owners valuable information that can lead to a better relationship between pet and owner.

 - Always supervise your animal.
 Dogs, especially expensive purebreds, can be stolen even from a fenced yard.

 - Tags and microchipping help with the recovery of a missing animal.
 These steps must be completed when you first receive your new family member.
-While tags are an inexpensive way to protect your pet, dogs can slip a collar.
+While tags are inexpensive to protect your pet, dogs can slip a collar.
 Many pet adoption sites will hold microchipping events for a fraction of the cost.
-The price is coming down all the time, too.
+The price is coming down all the time too.
 It is essential to keep the information on the microchip or tag up to date also.
 It is only as useful as the information listed on the chip in helping recover your pet.

 - Spaying and neutering reduce your pet’s likelihood of wandering off in search of a mate.
 Additionally, it eliminates the chances of unwanted offspring should your dog wander off unexpectedly.